rafavzqz/geopdes/trunk/geopdes_base/doc/README.txt

  * After installing the geopdes_base package, the other packages can be installed in an analogous way.

-1.1.3 - Note for windows users
+1.1.3 - Note for Windows users

- * The mingw-based binary version of Octave distributed on http://octave.sf.net by default installs dynamically loaded binary functions in a differnt location as that of script functions.
+ * The mingw-based binary version of Octave distributed on http://octave.sf.net by default installs dynamically loaded binary functions in a different location as that of script functions.
 This can create problems when installing geopdes_base, it is therefore recomended that you change the package installation prefix prior to installing geopdes_base, e.g.: